-II MODULE (2 ECTS) PROF. PIRO: PART TWO: RES The facts of the purchase - Private negotia - The belonging of things Attending students can make use of the following organization: November 2021: EXEMPTION PROOF concerning the First, Second and Third part of the program up to: Rights on things and patrimonium (included).
-Starting from January 2021: Examination of the remaining parts of the program.
-THE FACULTY OF THE ATTENDING STUDENT NOT TAKING ADVANTAGE REMAINS OF THE PROPOSED SUBDIVISION AND TO TAKE THE ENTIRE EXAMINATION, WILL Estimate of the commitment The integral program requires an individual study by the student of approximately 350 hours. requie for individual study in terms of hours Teaching methods The course is divided into lectures conducted with the support of teaching material distributed from time to time (diagrams or sources) or slides projected in the classroom; for some topics are organized cycles of seminars, in the course of which we use likewise of slides or other teaching material.
-Learning resources (recommended textbooks, further recommended reading, other educational material) CORBINO A., Diritto privato romano.
-Contesti, fondamenti, discipline, quarta edizione, Padova Cedam 2019.
-(The chapters and paragraphs under study are indicated in the program.
-In absence specification of the paragraphs, the chapters must be studied in full).
-The exhibition structure of the textbook is divided into two levels, distinguishable by the different print body used.
-For overcoming the exam, the necessary knowledge required of the Student will only relate to parts of text written in larger font.
-Support Activities The teacher reserves the right to indicate alternative texts during the course as well as in-depth readings.
+II MODULE (2 ECTS) PROF. PIRO: PART TWO: RES - The facts of the purchase - Private negotia - The belonging of things Attending students can make use of the following organization: November 2023: EXEMPTION PROOF concerning the First, Second and Third part of the program up to: Rights on things and patrimonium (included).
+Starting from January 2024: Examination of the remaining parts of the program.
+THE FACULTY OF THE ATTENDING STUDENT NOT TAKING ADVANTAGE REMAINS OF THE PROPOSED SUBDIVISION AND TO TAKE THE ENTIRE EXAMINATION, WILL START FROM JANUARY 2023 CALL.
+Estimate of the The integral program requires an individual study by the student of commitment approximately 350 hours. requie for individual study in terms of hours The course is divided into lectures conducted with the support of teaching Teaching methods material distributed from time to time (diagrams or sources) or slides projected in the classroom; for some topics are organized cycles of seminars, in the course of which we use likewise of slides or other teaching material.
+Learning CORBINO A., Diritto privato romano.
+Contesti, fondamenti, discipline, quinta 8 edizione, Wolters Kluwer, Vicenza 2023. resources (The chapters and paragraphs under study are indicated in the program.
+In (recommended absence specification of the paragraphs, the chapters must be studied in full) textbooks, further recommended The exhibition structure of the textbook is divided into two levels, distinguishable reading, other by the different print body used.
+For overcoming the exam, the necessary educational knowledge required of the Student will only relate to parts of text written in material) larger font.
+Support Activities The teacher reserves the right to indicate alternative texts during the course as rr well as in-depth readings.
 Supplementary and supporting didactic material if necessary, it is distributed in the classroom directly by the teacher.
-Modality of Attendance Attendance to the course is not compulsory.
-Attending students are allowed to take an exemption test (pertaining to a limited part of the program, discussed in class) whose methods of development will be explained The final exam is carried out orally, generally following the indications
+Modality Attendance to the course is not compulsory.
+Attending students are allowed to of Attendance take an exemption test (pertaining to a limited part of the program, discussed in class) whose methods of development will be explained The final exam is carried out orally, generally following the indications contained in the following grid:

-Modality contained in the he following grid: of Assessment of knowledge Knowledge and understanding of the topic Ability to analyze and synthesize Use of references Fail Severe shortcomings and inaccuracies Irrelevant.
+Modality of Assessment of knowledge Knowledge and understanding of the topic Ability to analyze and synthesize Use of references Fail Severe shortcomings and inaccuracies Irrelevant.
 Frequent generalizations.
 Inability to synthesize Completely inappropriate 18-20 Sufficient.
 Important shortcomings.
 Sufficient capabilities Sufficient 21-23 Basic knowledge The student is capable of correct analysis and synthesis, argues logically and consistently The student uses standard references 24-26 Satisfactory.
 Good knowledge The student has good analysis and synthesis skills.
-The arguments are expressed consistently The student uses standard references 27-29 Very Good The student has considerable skills in analysis and synthesis The student deepened the topics of the exam 30-30L Excellent The student has excellent analysis and synthesis skills Important insights.
+The arguments are expressed consistently The student uses standard references 27-29 Very Good The student has considerable skills in analysis and synthesis Thestudentdeepenedthetopics of the exam 30-30L Excellent The student has excellent analysis and synthesis skills Important insights.